 - Keeping them from reseeding (and thereby multiplying) by deadheading spent flowers.

 Another preventive step you can take against powdery mildew is to cut the plants down to ground level in fall (dispose of the leaves and stems properly; do not compost).
 'David' phlox is listed as resistant to powdery mildew, but taking these steps will further reduce the chances of your plants getting this disease.

 Give 'David' garden phlox water during periods of drought.
 Mulching will help the soil retain moisture and prevent the soil from overheating.
 This perennial's height makes staking a good idea, as well, especially if you live in a windy area.

 Wildlife Attracted by the Plant

 This plant is one of the better performers within its species.
-It is robust and its leaves seem better able to retain a fresh look through the summer than is the case for traditional panicle varieties.
+It is robust and its leaves seem better able to retain a fresh look through the summer than is often the case for traditional panicle varieties.
 Like other plants in the species, it offers a long blooming period, from mid-summer to early fall.
 This is a period during which many gardens are starved for floral color, so such plants are valued by growers seeking continuous sequence of bloom.
 Where would the late summer garden be without these perennials?